The Floured Table

 Coffee

 I used freshly brewed, hot coffee as the liquid in the bundt cake batter.
-If you prefer not to use coffee, hot water or a hot black tea with a smoky profile, such as lapsang souchong (affiliate link) will work just fine as a substitute.
+If you prefer not to use coffee, hot water or a hot black tea with a smoky profile, such as lapsang souchong will work just fine as a substitute.
 Using a hot liquid is a great trick to help the cocoa powder "bloom".
 Adding hot liquid to the cocoa mixture helps to dissolve the cocoa powder and release additional flavor.

 Rye Flour

 Replacing part of the all purpose flour with rye flour imparts a more complex, nutty flavor to this rich chocolate bundt cake.
-I usually purchase medium rye flour (affiliate link), which has all the delicious taste of rye, without the coarse texture of a darker rye flour.
-I find this guide on rye flour from King Arthur to be a helpful reference.
-If you don't have rye flour, you can replace it with the same amount (½ cup; 60g) of all purpose flour, so that the recipe uses a total of 2 cups (240g) all purpose flour and no rye flour.
+I usually purchase medium rye flour, which has all the delicious taste of rye, without the coarse texture of a darker rye flour.

 Dark Chocolate

-The ganache glaze is made with good quality dark chocolate, the kind you'd like to eat plain out of the wrapper while standing in the pantry.
 I used a 72% chocolate bar, which is on the darker end.
-If you prefer darker chocolate, aim for something in the 60-72% range.
-As long as it's good chocolate, choose a bar with the cocoa percentage that you'd most enjoy eating.
-Avoid using chocolate chips, as they often contain fillers intended to prevent them from melting and losing shape.
-We're going for a silky smooth chocolate ganache, so choosing a good quality chocolate bar, baking chocolate, or chocolate feves would work.
+Aim for something in the 60-72% range.
+Choose a bar with the cocoa percentage that you'd most enjoy eating.
+A good quality chocolate bar, baking chocolate, or chocolate feves would work.

-The most important tip when adding the ganache glaze to this cake is to ensure that the cake is fully cooled.
-If the cake is still warm, the heat will cause the glaze to run off the sides of the cake.
-You don't want that to happen!
-Since this is a fairly thick glaze, it needs to be applied while the ganache is warm.
-It will set as it cools.
 I like to test the consistency of my glaze by pouring a test drip down the side of an inverted mug.
 This helps give me a sense of its thickness.
 Does the drip run down quickly and puddle at the bottom immediately?
 Is it too thick to drip down the side at all?
 I can adjust the warmth of the glaze (and thus, the consistency) as appropriate to help make sure the ganache glaze will look great the first time I apply it.

-Another note - once you start pouring, try to glaze the whole cake in one go.
+Another tip: once you start pouring, try to glaze the whole cake in one go.
 If you stop and start, it's likely that the second application will not "sink" smoothly into the first and will end up looking like a raised second layer of glaze on top of the first.
 It only matters if you're concerned about the final look.
 The taste will be glorious no matter what.

-If you are making this cake a day in advance, wait until the day you serve it to add the glaze.
-Drizzle it on a few hours before presenting/serving to give it time to set.
 If you glaze it more than a day in advance, the cake will begin to absorb moisture from the glaze, and the glaze will start to crack.
 If this does happen, all is not lost - it will still taste wonderful.

 Frequently Asked Questions